It’s one heck of a long title, right?

 This romantic drama, Sleeping with Other People, was released in 2015, but I only got to watching it last night.
 And it brought to surface the one most important thing that we need to remember about relationships; the one that is now buried under societal expectations, media influence and peer pressure.

 In some societies, people prefer to look away from the reality that young girls and boys, barely in their teens, are getting intimate with each other, without any emotional involvement – sex is now a thing people do.
 In other places, it’s the expected way to step into teenage.
+Sex is now quite a big part of teenage life, and while not every single kid out there is getting laid regularly, websites such as www.hdsexvideo.xxx have made sex much more accessible for today’s youth.

 The whole idea of sex being an expression of love is now considered old school; to which all I can say is – I feel bad for you.
 I realised this recently at another occasion as well – when we went to watch Ae Dil Hai Mushkil.
 Ranbir and Anushka met and were all over each other in a span of five minutes.
 Tops.
 What happened to wining and dining, boys?